keigokudo/take_home_task_flatpeak/note.md

 ## Analyze login

-### Auth apporach
+### Auth approach

 1. request one time password via email
-2. authenticate it with recevied code
+2. authenticate it with methodId and received code

 Login is proceed by email and a one-time password.
 Not by email and user id.
 The magic link comes from `login@test.stytch.com`.